Ecological Policy, Natural Resource Management

 B.S. - 1967 - Fisheries, Humboldt State University

 Dr. Bob Lackey is professor of fisheries science at Oregon State University.
-In 2008 he retired after 27 years with the Environmental Protection Agency’s national research laboratory in Corvallis where he served as Deputy Director among other senior science and management jobs.
+In 2008 he retired after 27 years with the Environmental Protection Agency’s national research laboratory in Corvallis where he served as Deputy Director and Associate Director for Science, among other senior science and leadership jobs.
 Since his very first fisheries job mucking out raceways in a California trout hatchery, he has worked on an assortment of natural resource issues from various positions in government and academia.
 His professional assignments involved diverse aspects of natural resource management, but mostly he has operated at the interface between science and policy.
 He has published over 100 articles in scientific journals.
 Dr. Lackey has long been an educator, having taught at five North American universities and currently teaches a graduate course in ecological policy.
 Canadian by birth and a U.S.-Canadian dual-citizen, he lives in Corvallis, Oregon.

 Click on the above link for a complete of list of my books, articles, and chapters and a list of recent lectures, talks, and seminars.

 Articles and Chapters

 Click on the above link to retrieve reprints of selected articles and chapters.

 Click on the above link to retrieve transcriptions of selected recent lectures, talks, and seminars.

 Click on the above link to retrieve video recordings of selected recent lectures, talks, and seminars.

 Enjoys Recreational Running, Dog Training